Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/3/Activities/02_Scavenger_Hunt/Solved/Readme.md

 ### flag_3:

-Find a ‘log’ file _and_ a zip file related to the hacker's name.
+Find a `log` file related to the hacker's name and a zip file with additional info.

 - Use a compound command to figure out the unique count of IP Addresses in this log file.
 That number is a password.